johnmartinsson/blood-glucose-prediction/README.md

+# Versions

+To reproduce the results in [Automatic blood glucose prediction with confidence using recurrent neural networks](http://ceur-ws.org/Vol-2148/paper10.pdf) revert to commit: [a5f0ebcf45f87b63d118dcad5e96eb505bb4269a](https://github.com/johnmartinsson/blood-glucose-prediction/commit/a5f0ebcf45f87b63d118dcad5e96eb505bb4269a) and follow the README.

 # Prerequisites
 The code is designed to be run on the OhioT1DM Dataset.
 So to use it the xml_path in e.g. the example experiment YAML configuration need to point to the path on disk where the XML data files are.